KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 `ConvertFrom-CSV` and `ConvertTo-Csv`
 `ConvertFrom-Json` and `ConvertTo-Json`

-**DEMO: cd_catalog.xml**
-**DEMO: places.json**
-**DEMO: SalesJan2009.csv**

-Format-Table may be useful to you as well when you're trying to view data.
+`Format-Table` may be useful to you as well when you're trying to view data.

-- Love Invoke-RestMethod
+- Love your API interactions

 **DEMO: demo_apiCalls.ps1**

-- Love the Windows PowerShell ISE and VS Code
+- Love modules

-From Start Menu: "PowerShell ISE"

-Nice IDE (or...ISE!) for composing and debugging PowerShell commands.
-Includes variable inspection, debugging with step-through and step-over, etc.

-From PowerShell: `ise` or `powershell_ise`
+Show PowerShell Gallery
+Custom PowerShell module that we publish to a private NuGet repository for our internal users to help with client automation Az module useful for working with Azure resources

 - Love .NET!

 I just need to keep pointing out that everything you're seeing in this session is in the context of the .NET or .NET core framework.
 The same structures, APIs, libraries are available to you throughout, so it will feel very familiar to .NET developers.

 ### Gotchas

-#### . vs. .\
-When you're navigating directory structures in PS, you can execute PS1 files directly by using the `.\myFileName.ps1` syntax.
-The command as expressed here will simply RUN the script.

-However, if you use the period, you can *include* the PS1 module for use, if it contains functions you want to use: `. .\myFileName.ps1` will both *execute* the script AND register the functions for use within the PowerShell session.
-This is called "dot sourcing" the script.

 #### ExecutionPolicy
 PowerShell has some very nice security features to protect users from malicious script execution, one of them being the ExecutionPolicy.